Ropelength Criticality: The tight clasp

 \subsection{Geometry of the tight clasps}

-To compare the length of various clasps with the same $\tau$, but different $\sigma$ without fixing a particular bounding tetrahedron, we define the \demph{excess length} of a $(\tau,\sigma)$ clasp to be the difference between the length of the clasp and $4$ times the inradius of the bounding tetrahedron.
-As $\sigma$ increases, we are strengthening the curvature constraint, and we expect the excess length to increase.
+To compare the length of various clasps with the same $\tau$ but different $\sigma$, in a way independent of a particular bounding tetrahedron, we define the \demph{excess length} $\ell(\tau,\sigma)$ of our $(\tau,\sigma)$ clasp to be the difference between the length of the clasp and four times the inradius of the bounding tetrahedron, which would be the infimal length in the absence of any thickness constraint.
+As $\sigma$ increases, we are strengthening the curvature constraint, so the excess length must be monotonically increasing.

 While the excess length of the kinked and transitional clasps can be computed exactly, the length of the Gehring clasp (and the generic clasp, which includes a Gehring arc) is only known as the solution of a certain hyperelliptic integral~\cite{CFKSW1}.
 We constructed all of our clasps numerically, checking the thickness and curvature of each with~\texttt{octrope}~\cite{MR2197947}, and computing the excess length by numerical integration.
-The results are shown in Figure~\ref{fig:xslength} shows the relationship between excess length and $\sigma$ for the clasps with $\tau = 0.8$.
+The results are shown in Figure~\ref{fig:xslength}, which shows how the excess length increases with $\sigma$ for $\tau=0.8$.
+For a kinked clasp we find $\ell(0.8,1)\approx 2.109180872$, while for the Gehring clasp we get $\ell(0.8,\half)\approx2.103080861$; these differ by about $0.3\,\%$.